 Spelpappan ("gaming dad" in Swedish) is a Swedish retro blog run by me, Jimmy Wilhelmsson, with experience in Commodore and computer games since the mid-eighties.

 Did you know that I am writing a book on Commodore 64 and the generation that grew up with the first social computer the world had ever seen?

-Register here to get notified when it is available.
+Register here to get notified when it is available in English.

 Dessa söktermer har folk exempelvis använt för att hitta denna sida: